 - public sector policy and service design particularly in health and human services, micro-economic reform, public sector performance management, regulation, public sector finance, infrastructure and change management;

 - assisting the private sector in its policy, project, regulatory and strategic interactions with government and the community;

 - thought leadership in public sector management; and

 - thought leadership on planning and development including in Western Sydney.

-Peta also facilitates and hosts high-level strategy and planning sessions with CEOs and leadership teams.
+As a facilitator she hosts high-level strategy and planning sessions with CEOs and leadership teams.
 Read more about The Barn as a corporate meeting facility.